 KBO attendance rose 13% to 7.36 million in 2015, a record high for Korea’s premier sports league.
 KBO targets another record-breaking year in 2016 that will push attendance past the 8.0 million mark for the first time in the league’s 35-year history.

-The four-team Chinese Professional Baseball League (CPBL) is the most prestigious and popular sports league in Taiwan, with the National Team ranked No. 4 in the world.
+The four-team Chinese Professional Baseball League (CPBL) is the most prestigious and popular sports league in Taiwan.
 The top-tier league opened its 27th season in mid-March.
 CPBL’s 2016 opening game attracted an opening-day record of more than 19,000 fans, highlighting baseball’s trend of increasing popularity, both in terms of participation and spectators.

 Founded relatively recently in 2002, China’s professional baseball league, the Chinese Baseball League (CBL) features six clubs, with the Beijing Tigersianjin Lions having won 5 CBL titles.